ycarowr/UiCard/README.md

 11. Disabled card Transparency (alpha): how much a disabled card "fades".
 12. Motion speed: scale, movement and rotation.

+Limitations:
+1. The interface is using 2D colliders, that way, the objects are not fully compatible with a 3D game;
+2. Memory heavy, each card has a state machine with a few states inside, in a limited environment, or overtime it is definitely a issue;
+3. ...

 Thank you, any feedback is appreciated.

 Illustations by: Tyler Warren https://tylerjwarren.itch.io/free-tyler-warren-rpg-battlers-favorites-30